cyclus/cyclus.github.com/source/cep/cep27.rst

 * This is precisely double-entry bookkeeping, as applied to the nuclear fuel cycle.

 Double-entry bookkeeping was huge innovation in accounting systems.
-When implemented correctly and without fraud, it leads to a self-consisent system.
+When implemented correctly and without fraud, it leads to a self-consistent system.
 This enables errors to be discovered and corrected earlier.
 This CEP argues that |Cyclus| should provide the information needed to verify the mass balances, if requested.